Social

 Goals and Targets

-- Continue and strengthen the implementation of human rights due diligence, including the identification, assessment, and remediation of adverse human rights impacts.
+- Continue and strengthen the implementation of human rights due diligence, including the identification, assessment, and remediation of adverse human rights impacts in our business activities and supply chains.

-- Promote efforts to respect human rights in the supply chain by raising awareness of our Human Rights Policy and Business and Human Rights initiatives among Mitsui & Co.
+- Promote efforts to respect human rights in our business activities and supply chains by raising awareness of our Human Rights Policy and Business and Human Rights initiatives among Mitsui & Co.
 Group officers and employees, sharing our Sustainable Supply Chain Policy with business partners, and conducting human rights training sessions.

 - Improve the effectiveness of human rights risk management systems by optimizing and strengthening internal management systems.